Presenting a preseason batch of “David Citations” for the interesting weird and just plain zany in sports:

 At Monday’s Bearbacker luncheon, UCA football coach Steve Campbell noted the Bears are four-deep at deep snapper.
 Why?
 Campbell said several years ago he had three deep snappers on one of his football teams and felt good about it.
 The No. 1 snapper was injured in an automobile accident the Tuesday of game week.
 Campbell said he then lost the No. 3 snapper, a tight end, to an injury in the first quarter.
 In the third quarter the No. 2 guy, the only snapper left, left with a sprained ankle.
 “All of a sudden, we’re on the sideline asking, ‘Did anybody snap in high school?’”
 Campbell said.
 “You never know, but I don’t want to get to the point we have to ask who snapped in high school.”

-IT’S A BREAK FROM WATCHING THAT RED FIELD
+IT’S A BREAK

 During Saturday’s telecast of the Sam Houston State-Eastern Washington game to open the college season, announcers highlighted the scenery at Cheney, Wash.
 One shot was a pasture with bailed hay.
 Another featured cows grazing.